The highest-earning YouTuber in the world is a 9-year-old boy.

 In 2018, a data scientist worked out that influencers would need 100,000 subscribers to make around $2,000 a month.

-Ideally, you want to have both: high viewership and high sub count.
+Ideally, you want to have both: high viewership and a high sub count.

 How much money do you make per view on YouTube?